Monday, November 16, 2009

 After months of wrangling with our lender, loan broker, appraisers, and insurance company, and after nearly dumping all of them and starting over with a different financing model, we got it.

+We closed in late August, and work started the first week in September.
 We've spent the last few weeks rushing to finalize plans, make last minute changes, and make sure everything fits with LEED.
 Here's what happened so far:

 New Roof - Unthrilling asphalt shingle.
 The foot or so of insulation beneath is the real action.

-e$, thankfully.
+Demolition - The most dramatic changes are the complete removal of the attic and bathroom. down to the studs.
+No big $urpri$e$, thankfully.
 (A co-worker redoing his bathroom found studs that still had bark on them.
 They had to re-frame the whole room to be able to put up drywall.)

 Mechanical/Electrical/Plumbing - The boiler works, which is great.
 We're going to powervent it, per LEED, which voids the warranty, which is long expired anyway.
 Otherwsie, bits of demo and ongoing rough ins.
+We're terrifically excited about all of this, but its probably a bit dull if its not your house, and not much of it has to do with LEED.
+So, Photos:

 MEP rough-ins done, which lets the drywall/plaster folks come fix our walls and ceilings.